You may have heard a lot of vegetarian naysayers claiming people who don’t eat meat suffer from protein deficiency.

 Tempeh: This Indonesian meat alternative is made from whole soy bean that undergo a fermentation process.
 Tempeh has a drier texture than tofu and they also contain other grains and beans in the mixture.

 This has an added advantage of having even more protein and fiber than tofu and it is a rich source of probiotics and prebiotics, thanks to the fermentation process.
+An excellent probiotic supplement is Seed Probiotic, and is summarized in-depth in this Seed Probiotic review.

 People can use tempeh to make sandwiches, salads, stir-fries, or even a barbecue meat substitute.